 The following unaudited pro forma condensed combined financial data and explanatory notes present how the consolidated financial statements of The NASDAQ OMX Group may have appeared had the Transactions been completed at earlier dates.
 The unaudited pro forma condensed combined financial data shows the impact of the combination on the companies' respective historical financial positions and results of operations under the purchase method of accounting with Nasdaq treated as the acquirer of OMX as if the Transactions had been completed on January 1, 2006 for statement of income purposes and on September 30, 2007 for balance sheet purposes.
 For purposes of the pro forma condensed combined financial information, OMX financial information has been translated into U.S. Dollars and is presented in accordance with U.S. GAAP.
 The unaudited pro forma balance sheet also includes Nasdaq's equity investment in DIFX as closing of this transaction is conditioned upon the concurrent closing of the transactions contemplated by the OMX Transaction Agreement.
-However, we have excluded the income statement effects of our initial equity investment in DIFX and all LSE related transactions in our unaudited pro forma condensed combined statements of income for the year ended December 31, 2006 and for the nine months ended September 30, 2007 as these transactions are considered to be material non-recurring transactions under Regulation S-X which should be excluded from the statement of income.
+However, we have excluded the material non-recurring charges or credits and related tax effects will be included in our income within 12 months succeeding the Transactions.
+The remaining effect of this transaction has been included in our pro forma statements of income.
+We have also excluded the material non-recurring charges or credits and related tax effects related to our investment in the LSE that were included in our statements of income for the year ended December 31, 2006 and for the nine months ended September 30, 2007.
+The remaining effects of the LSE Transaction have also been included in our pro forma statements of income.
 See Note 3, "Equity Investment in DIFX," and Note 5, "LSE Related Transactions," to the Unaudited Pro Forma Condensed Combined Financial Statements for further discussion.